hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-health-check-assessment-search.md

-TODO: Add more details here once the Capability Statement and OAI is decided
+Refer to Capability Statement and OAI for more details